You are here

 - Plan to go to college!
 You don’t have to major in a health-related program, but the more you know about your customers, the easier it will be to do your job as a medical librarian.

 - Know the requirements for getting your master’s in library science.
-Ask your school librarian to help you identify schools where you can get a master’s in library science or review the
+Ask your school librarian or counselor to help you identify schools where you can get a master’s in library science

-- list of graduate library science programs that offer health sciences courses.
+- see the list of graduate library science programs that offer health sciences courses.